Billaferd/QuantumNexus/Mission Card Creation Guidelines.md

 ## Point Distribution

 Mission cards must allocate between 1 and 6 points across the domains: Technology, Magic, Psionics, and Divinity.
-It's important to note that no domain should exceed a maximum of four points on a single mission card.
+It's important to note that no domain should exceed a maximum of 4 points on a single mission card.
 The total domain points on a card can range from 1 to 6, but individual domains should not exceed 4 points.

 ## CP Value

 Every mission card has a CP (Command Points) value.
 The CP values of all selected mission cards are added together to determine the player's starting CP pool.
-Each domain point that the card has provides between 3 and 6 CP.

 ## CP Distribution

 CP should be distributed such that 6 domain points translate to approximately 20 CP, with a margin of around +-3.
+Each domain point that the card has provides between 3 and 5 CP.

 ## Difficulty Scaling and Thematic Elements